M4I-nanoscopy/mtf-nps-dqe/README.md

 # Measuring/calculating MTF, NPS and DQE

 Scripts for measuring MTF and NPS, and thereby calculating DQE.
-Useful for evaluating low-dose cryogenic electron microscopy detectors.
+Useful for evaluating low-dose cryogenic electron microscopy (cryo-EM) detectors.

 ### Modulation Transfer Function (MTF)

 The MTF is measured using the knife-edge method.
 The edge spread function (ESF) is measured by determining the edge angle, and using this to plot pixels values as function of the distance to the edge.
-This is fitted to a expression describing the ESF.
+This is fitted to an expression describing the ESF.
 From the fitted parameter the MTF is directly calculated.

 ### Noise Power Spectrum (NPS) or Wiener Spectrum